mzxio/red/transcription/book one/Walking down the old train tracks.md

 ### Walking down the old train tracks.

-Most everyone’s gone home.
-Evening or the weekend or both.
+Most everyone’s gone home, for the evening or weekend or both.
 Sun hasn’t quite set.
 Idling between afternoon and night.
 Old rundown part of town.
 Junkyards and overgrown weeds.

 Going around the edges, gravel and dirty grass.
 Places between the fences to slip through.
 Places to hide.
 Some days it’s needles and bottles under the trees.
 Some days it’s riders in caravans.